Our Senior Leadership Team

 Fiona has held leadership positions across government agencies implementing the “systemisation” of sport, influencing policy and governance for the advancement of Olympic and Paralympic sporting institutions, as well as experiencing numerous Olympic and Commonwealth Games cycles through games’ time delivery and local organising committees.

-General Manager Strategy and Innovation
+General Manager Strategy, Intelligence and Innovation

 Andrew Matheson has nearly 20 years of high performance sport leadership experience, with his most recent role as HPSNZ’s Acting General Manager – Strategy Implementation.
 He led the detailed development of our Investment Framework which is a key element of HPSNZ’s 2024 Strategy and took effect from January 2022.